Odia Hindu wedding: Engagement

+Invitations

+There is the custom of sending betel nuts to family and friends for inviting them to the marriage.

+Badhi jai anukuḷa ceremony

 Jwaiñ anukuḷa ceremony marks the initiation of marriage rituals which happens in the bridegroom's house.
 This is followed by the distribution of Nimantraṇa patra (invitation cards).

-Nimantrana
+Distribution of invitations

+The first invitation is sent to the family deity as a respect to the lord.

-"Deva Nimantrana": Nimantrana or Invitation marks the public announcement of the marriage function.
+Deva Nimantrana: Nimantrana or Invitation marks the public announcement of the marriage function.
 As per Odia custom, the first card is sent to the family divinity.
 Usually the first card is placed before Lord Jagannath.

-"Moula Nimantrana": The second invitation goes to the bride and groom's maternal uncle.
+Moula Nimantrana: The second invitation goes to the bride and groom's maternal uncle.
 This is called Moula Nimantrana.
 This has to go with some family member in person along with beetel nuts.
 Uncle or "Mamu" is one of the most respectable persons in events like marriages.
 Invitations can now be distributed among friends and relatives.

-"Jwaiñ Nimantrana": Next to "Mamu", "Jwaiñ" or son-in-law of the family is the most respectable invitee in marriages.
+Jwaiñ Nimantrana: Next to "Mamu", "Jwaiñ" or son-in-law of the family is the most respectable invitee in marriages.
 In "Odia Sanskruti" and probably many other Indian customs, the "Jwain Nimantrana" ritual has an important significance.
 The Bride side father and other important person from family go to groom house with "Sweekar" and invite the groom.
 As per Odia rituals, no female should accompany them for this invite.
-Also, There is a strong religious reason for the same:
+Also, there is a strong religious reason for the same:

-As per Hindu Mythology, when "Dakshya Prajapati" arranged for a great Yajna ("Hawan"), he intentionally didn't invite his son-in-law "Lord Shiva".
+As per Hindu theology, when "Dakshya Prajapati" arranged for a great Yajna ("Hawan"), he intentionally did not invite his son-in-law "Lord Shiva".
 Wanting to visit her parents, relatives and childhood friends, Sati sought to rationalize this omission.
 She reasoned within herself that her parents had neglected to make a formal invitation to them only because within family, such formality was unnecessary; certainly, she needed no invitation to visit her own mother and would go anyway.
-So, despite dissuasion from Shiva..
+So, despite dissuasion from Shiva.
 Sati wanted to go.
 So finally Shiva let her go with his ganas.
 However, upon reaching there within no time Sati realized this mean intention of his father to offend Shiva.
 Sati was very upset by thinking herself as the cause of this dishonour to her husband.
 She was consumed by rage against her father and loathing for his mentality.
 Unable to bear this disrespect to her husband, Sati invoked her yogic powers and immolated herself.
 Shiva sensed this catastrophe, and his rage was incomparable.
 He loved Sati more than anything.
-He devastated the "Yajna" and supposedly slapped "Dakshya Prajapati" that Dakshya was be-headed by Shiva's stroke.
+He devastated the "Yajna" and supposedly slapped "Dakshya Prajapati" that Dakshya was beheaded by Shiva's stroke.
 Dakshya's head fell in the Yajna Agni. (later upon God's request, Shiva gave rebirth to Dakshya by replacing a goat head).
-Shiva was then with rage into Tandava.
+Shiva was then with rage goes into Tandava.
 Learning a lesson from this, the significance of "Jwain Nimantrana" came into effect, so that no one else should ever think of insulting the son-in-law of a family in ceremonies.